nikolay-sholevski/weather-service/README.md

 ## Overview

-This project is a small **Symfony 7** microservice that exposes a single HTTP endpoint:
+This project is a small **Symfony 7** microservice that exposes a HTTP endpoint:

 - `GET /api/weather?city=NAME`